What Is the Most Expensive Wine in the World? A Look at the Top 9 Bottles.

 Domaine Leroy Musigny Grand Cru

-The Domaine Leroy Musigny is one of the most acclaimed wineries by wine critics in Burgundy.
+The Domaine Leroy Musigny is one of the most acclaimed wineries by wine critics in Burgundy wines.
 Their expensive bottles do not reach levels as the above mentioned single bottles but they achieve the highest retail prices for their new wines.
 Their Pinot Noir wines reach sales prices from 40000 to 100000 USD per bottle.

 Wine lovers and collectors around the world are constantly searching for the most exquisite and rare wines.
-Some of these wines come with a hefty price tag, but for those who can afford it, they are worth every penny.
+Some of these fine wines can come with a hefty price tag, but for those who can afford it, they are worth every penny.
 In this section, we will explore the factors that affect the price of wine and the top 3 most expensive wines in the world.

 Factors that Affect the Price of Wine